I tried making miso balls using dried vegetables

 -

-Add the soup stock and "warming mix" to a pot and heat.
+Add dashi broth and "warm-up mix" to a pot and heat.

 -

-Once the contents of the "Warming Mix" have softened, turn off the heat, add the miso and it's done.
+Once the ingredients in the "warm-up mix" have softened, turn off the heat and dissolve the miso.
+It's done.

 Dried Tomato Miso Soup